Do Isopods Eat Vegetables?

 In the wild, isopods feed primarily on decomposing plant material found on the forest floor.
 This includes leaf litter, fungi, wood fibres, and other organic debris.

-Because of this natural diet, vegetables should only be offered as a supplemental food rather than the primary food source.
+Because of this natural diet, vegetables should only be offered as a supplement rather than a primary food source.

 Common Vegetables Isopods Will Eat